Four Marks: Watercress Line

+Observatory

-Blackberry Lane was host to an important twin-dome observatory built in 1913 by James Worthington, precocious, ‘filthy rich’ and the epitome of a new-style of aggressive amateur astronomer.
+Blackberry Lane was host to an important twin-dome observatory built in 1913 by James Worthington, precocious, wealthy, and the epitome of a new style of aggressive amateur astronomer.
 Worthington agreed with Percival Lovell, the owner of the now revered Lowell Observatory in Flagstaff, Arizona, that there were canals on Mars built by intelligent beings.
-The observatory was sold in 1919 when the theory was disproved to great embarrassment and pulled down about 1939.
+The observatory was sold in 1919 when the theory was disproved to great embarrassment, and was pulled down about 1939.
 The circular ground works of the buildings can be found in the back garden of the original home now called 'Observatory'.

+Semaphore

-Telegraph Farm in Telegraph Lane was once part of an unfinished chain of semaphore stations intended to link The Admiralty in London to Plymouth to combat the threat of a French invasion.
+Telegraph Farm in Telegraph Lane was once part of an unfinished chain of semaphore telegraph stations intended to link the Admiralty in London to Plymouth to combat the threat of a French invasion in the wake of the Napoleonic Wars.
 It was built in 1826 between River Hill House in Binsted and Merryfield in West Tisted.
 The semaphore was never used in anger and the station was made redundant in 1847.
 The semaphore technology was eventually replaced by a telegraph wire along the track of the railway from Alton to Alresford.
+Its name comes from the fact that the semaphore technology was also known as telegraph at the time.